-Whether you’re planning a fossil power plant outage schedule or dealing with an unplanned nuclear power plant outage or operational issue, your next outage could be your most important one.
+Whether you’re planning a coal power plant outage schedule or dealing with an unplanned nuclear site outage or operational issue, your next outage could be your most important one.
 That’s why it’s critical to get it right the first time, and at GE Steam Power, we understand that.
 Our team has broad experience handling both planned maintenance and emergency events which require speed from assessing site conditions to getting all the necessary project components you will need for a successful outage.

-We can service all your steam turbine & generator equipment for nuclear, fossil and industrial power plants—whether it’s GE’s or other OEM equipment, and no one knows your plant better than you—so let’s work together to successfully execute your next power plant outage!
+We can service all your steam turbine, generator and associated turbine island equipment for nuclear and coal operations.
+No one knows your plant better than you—so let’s work together to successfully execute your next outage!

 1,000+ field service experts and local craft resource support